bimakw/lexicon/README.md

 # Lexicon

-A Blog/CMS REST API built with .NET 8 and Clean Architecture.
+A Blog/CMS application built with .NET 8 (Clean Architecture) and Next.js.

 ## Features